-- · Remediation Options - · Remediation User Experience
+- "Remediation Options" on page 470 - "Remediation User Experience" on page 471

 Remediation Options

 You can specify general remediation actions for Host Checker to take if an endpoint does not meet the requirements of a policy.
 For example, you can display a remediation page to the user that contains specific instructions and links to resources to help the user bring their endpoint into compliance with Host Checker policy requirements.